fpga-open-speech-tools/docs/getting_started/getting_started_audio_mini.md

 9. In the Putty Terminal, run `ifconfig`
     - Note the IP Address, it will be used in the next section

-## Check the Status of the Frost Edge UI and Deployment Manager
+## Check the Status of the Frost Edge UI and the Deployment Manager
 The following command can be run from Putty, however it is recommended to SSH into the Audio Mini using WSL.

 1. Launch a WSL Terminal